Geographic information system: Disaster response

 Geospatial disaster response uses geospatial data and tools to help emergency responders, land managers, and scientists respond to disasters.
 Geospatial data can help save lives, reduce damage, and improve communication.
 Geospatial data can be used by federal authorities like FEMA to create maps that show the extent of a disaster, the location of people in need, and the location of debris, create models that estimate the number of people at risk and the amount of damage, improve communication between emergency responders, land managers, and scientists, as well as help determine where to allocate resources, such as emergency medical resources or search and rescue teams and plan evacuation routes and identify which areas are most at risk.

 In the United States, FEMA's Response Geospatial Office is responsible for the agency's capture, analysis and development of GIS products to enhance situational awareness and enable expeditions and effective decision making.
 The RGO's mission is to support decision makers in understanding the size, scope, and extent of disaster impacts so they can deliver resources to the communities most in need.

+Geological mapping

+Geological exploration and mineral resource assessment.

+In geology, GIS is increasingly used for the assessment and forecasting of mineral deposits, particularly for commonly occurring mineral resources (COMR) such as construction sands, clays, and peat.
+Unlike the dense and uniformly distributed borehole data typical of oil and gas exploration, COMR exploration often relies on sparse and unevenly distributed datasets.
+This requires specialized GIS algorithms, for instance, those based on Voronoi diagrams, to create three-dimensional geological models from incomplete information.
+Beyond modeling, GIS enables a comprehensive evaluation by integrating geological and industrial parameters—such as overburden ratio and deposit thickness—with land-use data to classify and rank potential mining sites based on their economic and environmental acceptability.
+A case study of this integrated approach was demonstrated for the Brest region in Belarus, where a regional digital model was created to forecast and evaluate new non-metallic mineral deposits, considering both geological constraints and land-use regulations for open-pit mining development.